BauwsLOA/bauwsloa.github.io/README.md

 ## What it does

 A live leaderboard tracker for OSRS Leagues VI.
-Pulls rank, league points, and unlocked region data for the top players and presents it in a fast, filterable dark-themed interface.
+Pulls rank, league points, and unlocked region data for players and presents it in a filterable interface.

 - **⚔ Fetch Leaderboard** — loads up to 500+ players from Jagex's seasonal hiscores
 - **🗺 Fetch Regions** — pulls each player's unlocked regions from TempleOSRS